torvalds/linux/Documentation/core-api/index.rst

 Memory management
 =================

 How to allocate and use memory in the kernel.
-Note that there is a lot more memory-management documentation in Documentation/mm/index.rst.
+Analte that there is a lot more memory-management documentation in Documentation/mm/index.rst.

 .. toctree::